-a blaze of red and gold.
+sets in a blaze of red and gold.
 Or have a front-row seat for the same nightly spectacle—a sunset—in the Fish Eagle Bar, which juts out over the water.
 Large walk-in tents are decorated in traditional African style with four-poster beds and lamps fashioned out of Botswana baskets and carved African pots.
 Sit out on your huge veranda, or snooze in the inviting canvas hammock.
-Dine in style in the elegant dining room where old photographs add to the classic safari ambience.
+Dine in style in the elegant dining room where local artwork adds to the classic safari ambience.
 The main viewing deck overlooks vast expanses of water complete with dozing hippos.
+At this writing the camp is scheduled for a complete refurbishment in the first half of 2015.

 27–21-483–1600-in South Africa